mast/telegram-bot-api/README.md

 Node.js module for Telegram Bot API (https://core.telegram.org/bots/api).
-You can use it simply as an API if you want to implement logic by yourself, or you can enable updates retrieving and receive messages sent to your bot in a callback
+You can use it simply as an API if you want to implement logic by yourself, or you can enable retrieving of updates and get messages sent to your bot in a callback

 ## Installation